-To get or set the current system time as a String, use the TimeString property.
+To get or set the current system time as a String, use the.

-To get the current system date or time in the format of your locale, or in a custom format, supply the Now property to the Format function, specifying either a predefined or user-defined date/time format.
+To get the current system date or time in the format of your locale, or in a custom format, supply theto the , specifying either or .
 The following example demonstrates this.

 MsgBox("The formatted date is " & Format(Now, "dddd, d MMM yyyy"))

-To access the current system date as a Date, use the Today property.
+To access the current system date as a Date, use the.